alexandrumuntenas/pingu/docs/Modules/welcome.md

 The commands listed below can only be used by the server owner, or by persons with the [MANAGE_GUILD\*](https://discord.com/developers/docs/topics/permissions) permission.

-> Enable this module using `/bot modules enable module: welcomer`.
+> Enable this module using `/bot modules enable module: welcome`.
 >
-> Disable this module using `/bot modules disable module: welcomer`.
+> Disable this module using `/bot modules disable module: welcome`.

 ## Interactions